WHAT IS THE BEST PRACTICES GUIDE?

 WHY WAS THE BEST PRACTICES GUIDE DEVELOPED?

-With an increased recognition of the importance of evaluation practices, quality improvement, and program accountability within the post-secondary sector over the last few years, the Guide seeks to support campuses by creating tools and a process to identify post-secondary student mental health practices and programs along a best practice continuum.
+With increased recognition of the importance of evaluation practices, quality improvement, and program accountability within the post-secondary sector over the last few years, the Guide seeks to support campuses by creating tools and a process to identify post-secondary student mental health practices and programs.
 The aim is to create a network that supports, encourages, and reinforces a culture of evaluation on campuses by building a library of tools and information that assist campuses to learn, share, adopt, and disseminate evidence-informed and evidence-based practices that support student mental health.
 The Guide allows campuses to identify programming that has positive mental health outcomes for students and encourages sharing of program evaluation tools and resources to support evaluation efforts.
 Throughout the Guide, the term “practices” is used to refer to, but is not limited to, programs, services, projects, strategies, frameworks, or other types of materials or resources that support post-secondary student mental health.

 HOW WAS THE BEST PRACTICES GUIDE DEVELOPED?